Bettina Hagedorn

 Bettina Hagedorn (née Siebmann, born 26 December 1955) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the German Bundestag since September 2002, representing Ostholstein - Stormarn-Nord.

-From 2018 to 2021, she also served as Parliamentary State Secretary in the Federal Ministry of Finance under minister Olaf Scholz in the fourth coalition government of Chancellor Angela Merkel.
+In addition, Hagedorn has also served as Parliamentary State Secretary in the Federal Ministry of Finance under minister Olaf Scholz in the fourth coalition government of Chancellor Angela Merkel from 2018 to 2021 and later in the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety under minister Carsten Schneider in the coalition government of Chancellor Friedrich Merz from 2026.

 Early life and education

 Hagedorn was born in Kiel, but grew up in Laboe.
 After graduation in 1974 in Preetz, she began studying special education and biology at the University of Hamburg, which she broke off in 1976.
 Instead, she completed an apprenticeship as a goldsmith in Plön, which she finished in 1980 with a journeyman's certificate.

 Political career

 Career in local politics

 Since 1983 Hagedorn has been a member of the SPD.
 From 1991 to 2003, she was a member of the SPD district executive Ostholstein, from 1993 as deputy district chairwoman.
 From 2003 to 2019 she was a member of the state executive committee of the SPD in Schleswig-Holstein.
 From 2007 to 2019 she served as deputy state chairwoman of the SPD in Schleswig-Holstein, under the leadership of chairman Ralf Stegner.

 From 1986 to 2003 Hagedorn was a member of the municipal council of her place of residence, Kasseedorf, where she also served as a deputy mayor (1994–1997) and mayor (1997–2003).